 The Bacteria That Could Turn Any Blood Into a Universal Donor

-Where a single type of blood could save everyone.
+Where emergency rooms never paused to check compatibility and a single type of blood could save everyone.

 And yes, it’s as weird and wonderful as it sounds.

-First, a Crash Course in Blood Types
+A Crash Course in Blood Types

-But what actually makes them different?
+But what actually makes them different you might wonder?

-That’s why blood transfusions have to match.
+That’s why it’s so important that blood transfusions have to match.

 O negative blood doesn’t have A or B antigens, or the Rh factor.

-It’s the universal donor…safe for almost anyone.
+It’s the universal donor, safe for almost anyone.

-Wait, This Was in Our Guts the Whole Time?
+This Was in Our Guts the Whole Time?

-But in doing so, they revealed a mechanism that could solve one of healthcare’s longest-standing bottlenecks.
+They weren't trying to change medicine, they were just trying to eat some sugar (who wasn’t, am I right?), but in doing so, they revealed a fancy little mechanism that could solve one of healthcare’s longest-standing bottlenecks.

 The Promise and the Caution

-Transfusions become simpler, cheaper, and far more accessible.
+Disaster zones and battlefield medics carry fewer risks to helping others in state of emergency.
+Transfusions would become simpler, cheaper, and far more accessible.

-Still, early data looks incredibly promising.
+Still though, early data looks incredibly promising.

 And if it checks out, this could be the biggest advancement in blood medicine since Karl Landsteiner discovered the A/B/O system in 1901!!